Life Lines

 HEAD & CHIN TILT

-Just before you give 5 rescue breaths you must ensure the airways are clear and the tongue is lifted of the back of the throat.
-You should have noticed if there is any objects in the area of the mouth, consider a face shield if blood or vomit is present.
+Just before you give 5 rescue breaths, you must ensure the airways are clear and the tongue is lifted from the back of the throat.
+You should have noticed if there are any objects in the area of the mouth.
+Consider a Pocket Mask if blood or vomit is present.

 Step 3